ajubin/ReactNativeBridge/README.md

 MainApplication
 ---------------

-In Android you need a final step which is instanciating the class you use for the bridge in getPackages().
+In Android you need a final step which is instantiating the class you use for the bridge in getPackages().

 In our sample, here is what we have done :